-Many of the religious colleges will have a chapel or synagogue on campus for students.
+Many of these colleges will have a chapel or synagogue on campus for students.
 However, faith is found in other areas of the campus as well.
 For example, there may be Bible studies in the residence halls, prayer in the classroom, and many courses on religion and faith.
-Faith and religion is interwoven into almost every aspect of the college experience at many religious colleges.
+Almost every aspect of the college experience weaves faith and religion at many religious colleges.

 2. Great education

-Many religious colleges do not have household names, and tend to be thought of as less rigorous than bigger name college.
+Many of these colleges do not have household names and tend to be thought of as less rigorous than bigger name college.
 But, don’t count them out as being a source of great education.
-Many religious colleges offer excellent academic programs.
-Religious colleges must pass the same requirement as other colleges to gain accreditation.
-In addition, many of the faculty members have earned their doctorates or terminal degrees in their fields, have been published, and serve as experts in their disciplines.
+Many colleges offer excellent academic programs.
+They must pass the same requirement as other colleges to gain accreditation.
+In addition, many of the faculty members earned their doctorates or terminal degrees in their fields, published their work, and serve as experts in their disciplines.